evanwill/_drafts/_notes/exiftool.md

 ## Use

 To use ExifTool, start with the command `exiftool`, add some options, and the file name of an image.
-Type `exiftool` to printout the [full manual page](https://sno.phy.queensu.ca/~phil/exiftool/exiftool_pod.html).
+Type `exiftool` to printout the [full manual page](https://exiftool.org/exiftool_pod.html).

 ### Read Metadata

-The most basic command is to read all metadata:
+The most basic command is to read all metadata for an image:

 `exiftool test.jpg`

+However, Exiftool has batch options built in, so you could replace the filename with a selector such as `*.jpg` to read multiple images.

 From there add *Options* and/or *Tags* to the command.

 **Options** typically change the tool's output.
 Option examples:

-- `-v`, the [Verbose Option](https://sno.phy.queensu.ca/~phil/exiftool/verbose.html) adds more technical detail to the output: `exiftool -v test.jpg`
+- `-v`, the [Verbose Option](https://exiftool.org/verbose.html) adds more technical detail to the output: `exiftool -v test.jpg`
 - `-T` outputs the data as a tab delimited table: `exiftool -T test.jpg > table.txt`
+- `-csv` outputs as csv and automatically adds a "SourceFile" column with the file name: `exiftool -csv *.jpg > metadata.csv`
 - `-X` outputs RDF/XML format: `exiftool -X test.jpg > metadata.xml`
 - `-ee` reads metadata for embedded files in addition to the main file, e.g. images combined into a PDF: `exiftool -ee test.pdf`
 - `-a` (allow duplicates) and `-u` (allow unknown tags) extract metadata that might otherwise be hidden: `exiftool -a -u test.jpg`

 **Tags** correspond to embedded metadata elements and are used to read or write specific values.
 Metadata elements are given a "Tag Name" (and machine readable "Tag ID") that ExifTool can take as a commandline argument by adding `-` in front.
-To find the notation explore the [Tag Names](https://sno.phy.queensu.ca/~phil/exiftool/TagNames/index.html) index.
+To find the notation explore the [Tag Names](https://exiftool.org/TagNames/index.html) index.

 To **read** a specific tag, include it as an argument.
 For example, `exiftool -Make test.jpg` will output the EXIF metadata for camera/scanner make.

+A batch of GPS tags can be extracted using:

+`exiftool -gpslatitude -gpslongitude -csv *.jpg > locations.csv`

 *Note*, some tags are part of a larger "group", such as IPTC or XMP, and may have a "namespace".
 The tag names are prefixed with the group name, for example, `-XMP:Description` or `-IPTC:Source`.
 Namespaces are added to the group name, for example, `-XMP-dc:Source`.

 ### Write Metadata